FarhangNorouzi/FarhangNorouzi.github.io/Projects/Logistic Regression/Logistic_Regression.md

 <img src="ROC_curve_SVC.png?raw=true"/>

 ### Learning Outcomes:
+-	Accuracy of the neural network ( around 90%) is high compared to Logistic Regression (47%) (as the dataset is not linearly separable).
+So the model has learned the leaf patterns of the flower.
+- The larger models (with more hidden units) are able to fit the training set better, until eventually the largest models overfit the data.
+- The best hidden layer size seems to be around n_h = 5.
+Indeed, a value around here seems to  fits the data well without also incurring noticeable overfitting.

 **Acknowledgements:**
 The dataset has been collected and analysed during a research collaboration of Worldline and the Machine Learning Group (http://mlg.ulb.ac.be) of ULB (Université Libre de Bruxelles) on big data mining and fraud detection.